 We had a great first half term and the children really enjoyed our topic working with stories by Julia Donaldson.
 In English lessons we looked at rhyme, adjectives, story language, questioning and of course, punctuation!
 The children enjoyed some drama as they acted out stories or were put in the 'hot seat' to pretend to be a character.
 All classes enjoyed making 'art attack' pictures of characters using the natural resources of the Spinney at Forest Schools.

-Our main focus in Maths was to become confident using number to ten using tens frames, the part-whole model, missing number problems, addition and subtraction.
+Our main focus in Maths was to become confident using numbers to ten using tens frames, the part-whole model, missing number problems, addition and subtraction.

 This half term our focus is shifting to Traditional Tales and finding out what makes a good story.